ome/omero-documentation/training/managingYourData.rst

 .. image:: graphx/managingyourdata_11.png

-(screenshot 12:highlight on toggle for channel settings, the slider for changing z,t for changing rendering and finally apply to all button)
+..
+COMMENT:screenshot 12:highlight on toggle for channel settings, the slider for changing z,t for changing rendering and finally apply to all button.